 - Use the sequence of events on their story maps and explanations for their choices to tell a story from the first-person point of view

-Step 4: Gather students around a computer, or use an LCD or other projection device to project Bone Travels On for the whole class to see.
-Then introduce the activity, review its object, and read the instructions together.
-Explain that students will imagine they are Bone and will make choices by looking at options from his point of view.
+Step 6: Gather students around a computer, or use a projector to project Bone Travels On from A Dog's Life: A Flashlight Readers Activity for the whole class to see.
+Then introduce the activity, review its objective, and read the instructions together.
+Explain that students will make choices by looking at options from Bone's point of view.
 The choices they make will help drive the plot of Bone's story and determine the next set of actions he has to choose from.
 At the end of the story, a map of Bone's travels will be generated and students will have the opportunity to give reasons for their choices.
 When finished, they can print out their map and explanations.

 Language Arts Standards (4th ed.)